 'Yes - NERL agrees with the DP however would recommend using the definition/wording provided by the CAA.'
+We agree with this comment - wording amended.

-Comment from NERL agreed with, new wording for DP12 - AMS Realisation
+Comment from NERL agreed with.

+New wording for Design Principle 12 - AMS Realisation

 This ACP must serve to further, and not conflict with, the realisation of the AMS.